 - We want to be a progressive national museum – brave and bold, relevant, inclusive, collaborative, proactive, ethical, informed and expert.
 We will listen and learn, evaluate and consult, working together to be a place by and for our audiences.

-- We know that museums are not unbiased, impartial or neutral, and have been dominated by those with power and wealth.
-We will strive to tell histories more fully, recognising different perspectives and working with stakeholders to be honest about the past, giving an equality of voice and recognising intersecting identities.
+- We will strive to tell histories more fully, recognising different perspectives and working with stakeholders to be honest about the past, giving an equality of voice and recognising intersecting identities.